SCART: Simulation of Cyber Attacks for Real-Time: Evaluation

-Furthermore, As shown in Figrue \ref{fig:TelemanomDetection}, we present the results of running the Telemanom algorithm on one of our experiments.
-The left and right images display the latitude and longitude sensors, respectively.
-Each image includes two graphs - the blue graph line represents the output generated by SCART with the AddWhiteNoise attack activated, while the orange graph depicts the prediction attempt of the Telemanom algorithm on the anomaly flight.
-The purple rectangles indicate the anomaly detection ranges, i.e., the duration of the attack.
-The red rectangles denote the period of the attack produced by SCART.
-Overall, our results demonstrate that the Telemanom algorithm was successful in detecting the anomaly generated by SCART, thereby highlighting the potential of using SCART to simulate cyber attacks and develop effective anomaly detection techniques.
+Additionally, Figure \ref{fig:TelemanomDetection} presents the results of running the Telemanom algorithm on one of our experiments.
+The left and right images display the latitude and longitude sensor readings, respectively.
+Each image includes two graphs: the blue graph represents the output generated by SCART with the AddWhiteNoise attack activated, while the orange graph shows the predictions made by the Telemanom algorithm for the anomalous flight.
+The purple rectangles highlight the detected anomaly ranges, indicating the duration of the attack, while the red rectangles mark the period of the attack generated by SCART.
+Overall, our results demonstrate that the Telemanom algorithm successfully detected the anomaly introduced by SCART, showcasing the effectiveness of SCART in simulating cyber attacks and supporting the development of robust anomaly detection techniques.